 The advice includes: information about tools which parents can use to block content on their child’s device; and information about organisations who can offer help and support to parents and children.
 Please click on the image above for further information.

-We feel that the current lockdown can provide parents with an opportunity to talk with their children about staying safe on the internet and to monitor what they are doing online.
+If you are looking for an opportunity to talk to your child about staying safe on the internet, or want advice on how to monitor what they are doing online, there are many fantastic sites offering support for parents.
 We know that some children have Facebook, Instagram, and other social media profiles even though the permitted minimum age to use these sites is 13 years old, according to their terms and conditions.

 There are risks of underage use of such sites.